clojure/clojure/clojure.markdown

 <h2 id="sequences">Sequences</h2>

 Clojure defines many algorithms in terms of sequences (seqs).
-A seq is a logical list, and where in most Lisps the list is represented by a concrete, 2-slot structure, Clojure uses the ISeq interface to allow many data structures to offer access to their elements as lists.
+A seq is a logical list, and where in most Lisps the list is represented by a concrete, 2-slot structure, Clojure uses the ISeq interface to allow many data structures to provide access to their elements as sequences.
 The `seq` function yields an implementation of ISeq appropriate to the collection.
-Seqs differ from iterators in that they are immutable, not stateful cursors into a collection.
+Seqs differ from iterators in that they are persistent and immutable, not stateful cursors into a collection.
 As such, they are useful for much more than foreach - functions can consume and produce seqs, they are thread safe, they can share structure etc.

+Most of the sequence library functions are *lazy*, i.e. functions that return seqs do so incrementally, as they are consumed, and thus consume any seq arguments incrementally as well.

+When `seq` is used on native Java arrays and objects that implement Iterable, the resulting sequence is still immutable and persistent, and will represent a single pass across the data.
+Because that pass might happen lazily, the pass might see changes that happen after `seq` has been called.
+Also, if the backing iterator is subject to ConcurrentModificationException, then so to is the resulting seq.
+That said, there is still a lot of utility to using seq on Iterables and arrays - since seqs support multi-pass and lazy algorithms.
+Robust programs should not mutate arrays or Iterables that have seqs on them.

+####The Seq interface:

 ---
 ### (*first* seq)